ericjiminy/Online-Chatroom/README.md

 # Online-Chatroom
 Simple online chat web app built with Node.js, Express, and Socket.io

-GitHub Pages only hosts static apps so I'm hosting this app on Heroku at: https://ericjiminy-chat.herokuapp.com/
+Actual app is hosted on Heroku at: https://ericjiminy-chat.herokuapp.com/